 Tuition is fully or partially refundable only when a student officially withdraws.
-The student must file a Notice of Withdrawal E-Form with the One Stop Student Center.
-Dates and Deadlines for the tuition refund schedule are located on the Student Financial Services website.
-Online MEd and Online MSNP students can refer to their Student Success site for program specific dates (MEd Site & MSNP Site).
+The student must file a Notice of Withdrawal E-Form with the Torero Hub.
+Dates and Deadlines for the tuition refund schedule are located on the Student Financial Services website except for the following programs Online MEd and Online MSNP, MARJ, and EdD in Organizational Leadership.
 No refund will be made for withdrawal after the final deadline has passed.
 Withdrawal is effective on the date that the completed form is received by the Graduate Records Office.

-For deadlines and tuition refund policies during Summer and Intersession, see the relevant Summer and Intersession course catalogs or go to http://www.sandiego.edu/sio/.
+For deadlines and tuition refund policies during Summer and Intersession, see the relevant Summer and Intersession course catalogs.
 Condensed or abbreviated sessions (e.g. five week, one week, weekend, online, etc.) also require that students register and/or withdraw by the posted deadlines in the relevant summer or intersession bulletin.
 Read semester course schedules carefully.
-There are different deadlines for Online MEd and Online MSNP - See student success center for dates/deadlines.
+Again, there are different deadlines for Online MEd and Online MSNP MARJ and EdD- See specific program sites for dates/deadlines.
 Summer is a required term in the online programs.
-For details please contact the One Stop Student Center, Hahn University Center, Room 126, (619) 260-2700.
+For details please contact the Torero Hub, Hahn University Center, Room 126, (619) 260-2700.
 Students who receive any form of financial aid must consult with the Office of Financial Aid if their registered units drop below the required number of units for continuation of aid.
 Students withdrawing from their current classes will lose eligibility for Federal financial aid, and depending on the time of their withdrawal, will be required to return either all, or part, of the Federal financial aid they received for that semester.